What to expect from your visit to Upton House and Gardens

 There is a one-way route in place across the property.
 Collect a map at the entrance to guide you, and look out for signs, which will explain any changes to how you can access different parts of the site.

 You’ll find hand sanitiser at the entrance to the property, inside the toilets and the Pavilion café.

 In line with government guidance, you'll need to wear a face covering when entering any building.
 Please bring one with you.

 If you’re showing any of the symptoms of Coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Toilets in the plant centre – including accessible and baby changing facility - are open and are cleaned regularly by staff throughout the day.
 To help keep everyone safe, there’s two cubicles available in the ladies - two out, two in, and one in the gents – one out, one in.
 The accessible toilet is available for all visitors to use.

-The shop, plant centre and the second-hand book shop remains closed.
+The house and second-hand book shop remain closed.

 We’re operating a one-way route to and from the carpark and around the garden.
 Most of the garden access is via steps and slopes, but it can be seen from the lawn.